tazeek/plotly-mt5-analysis/README.md

 - [Babypips](https://www.babypips.com/): A lot of humerous explanations on the different trading concepts.

 - [Technical Analysis Of The Financial Markets](https://cdn.preterhuman.net/texts/unsorted2/Stock%20books%20029/John%20J%20Murphy%20-%20Technical%20Analysis%20Of%20The%20Financial%20Markets.pdf?fbclid=IwAR0CZjfQf2Mj_ObvDlkTbSf-5SS7WTfvu5hZzKtwDcRRO3-co1X386Is_9M): A good book that explains the logic on why the price behaves as it is and detailed information on the indicators.

+**NOTE**: These are just the resources that I learned from mainly.
+There are tons of research, blogs, and videos available on the internet that explains price action as well.
+Hence, do take it with an open mind :)